Central Bank of Kosovo: Law on the Central Bank of the Republic of Kosovo

 The Law No. 03/L-074 on the Central Bank of the Republic of Kosovo says that the CBK is a fully authorized legal organization, which has the capacity to "enter into contracts, institute legal proceedings and be subject to such proceedings; and acquire, administer, hold and dispose movable and immovable property."
-Its capital consists of an authorized budget of €30 million euro, which is controlled by the state and can be used only for its legal purposes.
+Its capital consists of an authorized budget of €30 million, which is controlled by the state and can be used only for its legal purposes.
 It is an administrative body which functions independently and under the full autonomy of its leading decision-making entities.
 The Central Bank of the Republic of Kosovo reports only to the Assembly of the Republic of Kosovo.

 Tasks

 The main tasks of the Central Bank, as in Article 8 of the same chapter, include maintaining a stable financial system; regulating the financial institutions as specified by law; promoting a safe payment system; maintain an appropriate supply of banknotes and coins within the country; holding and managing the international reserves; collecting and producing statistics; working on achieving price stability; informing the Government about its activities, and acting as an economic and financial adviser/banker for the Government, etc.